PXgamer/chillies-db/chillies/capsicum-chinense/scotch-bonnet.md

 ## Description

-> The name of this chili comes from the shape of it's fruit, similar to a Tam o'Shanter hat.
+> The name of this chilli comes from the shape of it's fruit, similar to a Tam o'Shanter hat.

 ## General Information